-With the introduction of “Do It Yourself” design tools such as Adobe Post and Canva, there was already fire among the graphic designers as they felt these amateur programs cannot replace them.
-But their feelings don’t matter it seems, because new tools are still coming in the market.
-The point isn’t to replace designers, the bottom line is to ease visual marketing.
+With the introduction of “Do It Yourself” design tools such as Adobe Post and Canva, graphic designers already felt raged thinking over how can these petty amateur programs replace them.
+But their feelings don’t matter it seems, because new tools are still entering the market.
+The point isn’t to replace designers, the bottom line is to ease visual marketing for a noon-designer.

 The latest release of Facebook Canvas allows its users to create advertisements quickly and creatively.

 — Marc Magnin (@MarcMagn1) February 29, 2016

 Do you remember the animated movie, Ratatouille?
 Anton Ego said, “Anyone can cook” and the same phrase can turn into: anyone can design.
 All you need is a bit of aesthetic sense and some knowledge of design principles.
 Apart from that, you are good to go.

 What is Canvas?

 According to Facebook for Business state that with Canvas “advertisers can use a mix of video, still images, text and call-to-action buttons to build beautiful and effective brand and product experiences on mobile.”

 It looks like social media platforms have realized that visual storytelling is the future of marketing, and this is why Twitter also recently released their GIF button.
 As per Napier Lopez, Canvas is an immersive mobile design tool that allows users to create “complete mini websites designed around specific products.
 This includes slideshows, descriptions, videos and a scrollable, interactive interface.”